 But Doug fought hard.
 He had a wonderful marriage, children, grandchildren and a passion for sailing.
 Onward was his attitude.

 Over 14 years, Doug endured four rounds of conventional chemotherapy to control his CLL.
 But the cancer was relentless and progressing.
-When 40 percent of Doug’s bone marrow was overrun with cancer, his oncologist recommended a bone marrow transplant.
-If not, Doug faced an uncertain future.
+When 40 percent of his bone marrow was overrun with cancer, his oncologist, David Porter, MD, recommended a bone marrow transplant.
+If not, he faced an uncertain future.

 Doug was hesitant to undergo the transplant, since he understood that it is a brutal treatment with only a 50 percent success rate.
-So his oncologist suggested something revolutionary.
-Exactly what someone would expect from David Porter, MD, Director of Blood and Bone Marrow Transplantation at Penn’s Abramson Cancer Center, and one of the nation’s top oncologists.
+Then Dr. Porter suggested something revolutionary: CAR-T cell therapy.

 As part of the study, Doug’s own body was resourced to fight the cancer.
-Doug's T-cells were removed from his blood, and then genetically reprogrammed in a Penn laboratory to destroy his CLL.
-Dr. Porter explained that up to 93,000 leukemia cells can be killed by just one reprogrammed T-cell.
-Very nice odds.
+His T-cells were removed from his blood, and then genetically reprogrammed in a Penn laboratory to destroy his CLL.
+Dr. Porter explained that up to 93,000 leukemia cells can be killed by just one reprogrammed T-cell—very nice odds.

 When the T-cell cocktail was ready, Doug received a five-minute infusion of the supercharged T-cells.
 He was carefully monitored at Penn’s Abramson Cancer Center to ensure his well-being and went home the same day.

-Two weeks after Doug’s infusion he developed fever and chills — signs that his body was fighting the cancer.
-Doug returned to the hospital for a few days where Dr. Porter delivered the great news, “Doug, the therapy is working.”
+Two weeks after his infusion, he developed fever and chills—signs that his body was fighting the cancer.
+He returned to the hospital for a few days before Dr. Porter finally delivered the great news, “Doug, the therapy is working.”

 A miracle of science

-Today, three years after his breakthrough immunologic therapy, Doug is healthy and cancer-free — a miracle of modern Penn Medicine.
+Today, four years after his breakthrough immunologic therapy, Doug is healthy and cancer-free.
+And he is just the beginning.